 Update on OSV Newbuild Program #4.
 In September 2005, the Company announced its fourth new vessel construction program for its OSV business segment.
 This newbuild program is expected to add approximately 20,000 deadweight tons of capacity to the Company's OSV fleet at a cost of approximately \$170.0 million in the aggregate.
 Today, the Company announced its plans to expand this newbuild program by up to 17,000 additional deadweight tons of capacity.
-Given the complexity and unique design attributes of the OSVs contemplated under this program, and in light of capacity constraints and price escalations at candidate shipyards, the Company has decided that it would be more productive, at this time, to focus its efforts on the construction of vessels based on an existing, fully engineered, proprietary design, and resume the original scope of the program once shipyard pricing and delivery conditions improve.
+Given the complexity and unique design attributes of the OSVs originally contemplated under this program, and in light of capacity constraints and price escalations at candidate shipyards, the Company has decided that it would be more productive, at this time, to focus its efforts on the construction of the new vessels announced this morning, which are based on an existing, fully engineered, proprietary design, and resume the original scope of the program once shipyard pricing and delivery conditions improve.